svetlyr/Craftable-Baseball-Bat/README.md

 # To build a Baseball Bat you'll need:
 1 Log

-1 Saw/Axe/AxeStone/WoodAxe/HandAxe
+1 Saw or any type of Axe (Not dull)

-1 HuntingKnife/IcePick/Machete/MeatCleaver
+1 HuntingKnife/IcePick/Machete/MeatCleaver (Not dull)

-Level 5 Carpentry
+Level 3 Carpentry and Level 1 Carving

-# TODO:
-Add optional magazine for learning the crafting recipe.

 Compatible with any mod.
-46.65+
+Build 42.0+